-The purpose of the Foundation is set out in its Memorandum and Articles of Association as the furtherance of education and research carried out in particular by the University, and its mission is further clarified in the Charity's Donor Charter as the raising of support, funding and advice for the maintenance of the University as an internationally recognised world-class university, achieved through the implementation of the University's Strategic Plan.
+The purpose of the Foundation is set out in its Memorandum and Articles of Association as the furtherance of education and research carried out by the University, and its mission is further clarified in the Charity's Fundraising Policy and Donor Charter as the raising of support, funding and advice for the maintenance of the University as an internationally recognised world-class university, achieved through the implementation of the University's Strategic Plan.

-The strategy employed to achieve the purpose and mission of the Foundation is to strategically align the Charity's activities as follows:
+The strategy employed to achieve the purpose and mission of the Foundation is to strategically align the Charity's activities with the University's institutional priorities.